asowers1/ASTimer/README.md

 ## License

-ASTimer is available under the MIT license.
+ASTimer is available under the WTFPL license.
 See the LICENSE file for more info.